 Most companies end up with an inventory turnover rate of between 5 and 10.
 The higher the better.

 Inventory turnover ratio is also called inventory turns.
 Any inventory turns definition will cover the same information above.
+Calculating turnover is easy with the inventory turnover formula.

 Inventory Control Definition